 In today’s business world, firms’ responsibilities are increasingly shaped by their involvement in global governance processes.
 The link between governance and responsible business is reflected by the recent proliferation of multi-stakeholder initiatives (e.g. the UN Global Compact and the Global Reporting Initiative) to which many corporations have signed up, and also more generally by the emergence of a robust discourse on social responsibility in society.
-Governing Responsible Business is a research initiative that frames responsible business in the context of an extended model of governance.
+Governing Responsible Business was a research initiative that framed responsible business in the context of an extended model of governance.
 The researchers associated with the GRB research initiative understand governance in its most general sense as “the processes and institutions, both formal and informal,that guide and restrain the collective activities of a group.”

-More specifically, it conceptualizes businesses as governance takers (e.g. when firms sign up to voluntary standards that impact how they operate) and governance makers (e.g. when firms start to supply public goods that used to be provided by the state or when firms proactively contribute to the definition of standards for responsible business).
+More specifically, the initiative conceptualized businesses as governance takers (e.g. when firms sign up to voluntary standards that impact how they operate) and governance makers (e.g. when firms start to supply public goods that used to be provided by the state or when firms proactively contribute to the definition of standards for responsible business).
 Researchers associated with GRB work in the spirit of being critically constructive - i.e. we neither condemn responsible business to be an activity without any real-world impact, nor do we follow a purely instrumental perspective aimed at shaping new “tools” for managerial operations.